codyfalkosky/BlogGPT/Data_Preparation.md

 ## Data Collection
 ***
-I located 27 websites with many blogs and used wget to download and build a local tree of each website and all its contents to make the article extraction process local, repeatable and tweakable.
+I located 27 websites with many blog posts and used wget to download and build a local tree of each website and all its contents to make the article extraction process local, repeatable and tweakable.
 The scraping process took about 1 day.

 <div id='2'></div>